 - A constant feeling of fullness in the bladder

 - Presence of blood in the urine

 To contact Ashley Tapscott, DO, please call (704) 766-1147 for an appointment right away.
 In extreme circumstances, the urethra can become blocked, which will cause severe complications if not treated as soon as possible.

 Many men will continue to muddle through their symptoms and adjust their life accordingly.
 This often means taking more bathroom breaks, especially throughout the night.

 Not only does this ruin your chances of getting a good night’s rest, but it can also have negative effects on your overall health since BPH can quickly lead to a bladder infection or kidney damage.
 BPH can also impair your overall quality of life, as you will likely miss many moments while running back and forth to the bathroom.

-The best way to take full advantage of your life is to discuss your symptoms with Ashley Tapscott, DO to determine which course of treatment will be best for you and your unique case of BPH.
+The best way to take full advantage of your life is to discuss your symptoms with Dr. Tapscott to determine which course of treatment will be best for you and your unique case of BPH.